 for risk control, fraud detection and prevention, to comply with laws and regulations; and to comply with other legal process and law enforcement requirements;

 to allow you to utilize features within our Sites by granting us access to information from your device(s) such as contact lists or geo-location when you request certain services.

 How Personal Information is Shared

-Please see our Privacy Notice for information on how Personal Information may be shared and how you may be able to limit certain types of sharing.
+To view our PDF Privacy Notice follow this link and for information on how Personal Information may be shared and how you may be able to limit certain types of sharing.